AMPZNetwork/ServerStarter/OPENJDK21-INSTALL.md

 Before you can start your 1.21x Modded Minecraft server, ensure that Java 21 is installed.
 Follow the steps below:
 1. Begin by downloading the recommended version of OpenJDK17: [v21.0.2](https://aka.ms/download-jdk/microsoft-jdk-21.0.2-windows-x64.msi).
 2. Once the download is complete, launch the downloaded `.msi` file and follow the setup instructions provided.
 3. Next, return to the server file directory and locate the `forge-1.21-XX.XX.XX-installer.jar` file.
-Note that you should replace `XX.XX.XX` with the specific version of Forge included in the server files.
-4. Double-click on the `forge-MCVER-XX.XX.XX-installer.jar` file to initiate the installation process.
+4. Double-click on the `forge-1.21-XX.XX.XX-installer.jar` file to initiate the installation process.
 5. After installation, execute the `run.bat` file to start loading the server.
 Upon the first run, it will pause to prompt your acceptance of the End-User License Agreement (EULA).
 Locate the EULA in the root directory of your server, provide your consent, and then restart the server for smooth operation.

 </details>